Solar powered drag strip racing car. 3.51 seconds for 20ft.

 The transfer of power to the wheels proved challenging.
 From the start we realised that some form of variable gearing was needed so that the motor could run so that it looked like a 6 ohm resistor all of the time.
 In fact the motor behaved as a 3 ohm resistor when stalled and much higher than 6 ohms when free running, in both cases with zero power output!

-To implement a gear system we decided to use variable outer diameter pulleys on the motor and rear axle with a tape between them which would wind off and on, thus varying the diameters.
+To implement a gear system we decided to use variable outer diameter pulleys on the motor and rear axle with a tape between them which would wind off and on, thus varying both the diameters simultaneously.

 The diameter of the rear wheels was 3cm and this limited the maximum diameter of the rear pulley to 3 cm.